Claudia V. Jakubzick

 Claudia V. Jakubzick is an American immunologist and Professor in the Department of Microbiology and Immunology at the Geisel School of Medicine at Dartmouth College.
 She is recognized for her research on the functional specialization of mononuclear phagocytes and their roles in inflammation, cancer immunosurveillance, and immune homeostasis, in addition to her work understanding the role of natural antibodies in cancer elimination during its early stages.
-Jakubzick calls her lab her art studio because she believes that being a scientist is the greatest job in the world…one where you can uncover the mysteries of life in the most creative ways.

 Early life and education

 Jakubzick was born and raised in South Miami, Florida.
 She began her academic journey at Miami Dade College before transferring to the University of Florida, where she earned a B.S. in Microbiology in 1998.
 She completed a Ph.D. in Immunology at the University of Michigan in 2003 under the mentorship of Drs.
 Steven Kunkel and Cory Hogaboam.
 From 2004 to 2009, she conducted postdoctoral research at the Mount Sinai School of Medicine in the laboratory of Gwendalyn J. Randolph.
-A more detailed account of her journey to becoming a scientist is featured in her 2019 JEM People profile.
-Claudia Jakubzick: work hard, play hard.

 Career

 Jakubzick began her faculty career as an Instructor at the Mount Sinai School of Medicine and later held faculty positions at National Jewish Health and the University of Colorado.
 In 2019, she joined the Geisel School of Medicine at Dartmouth as an associate professor and became a full professor in 2024.
 She has served on the American Association of Immunologists' Minority Affairs Committee and was an organizer for the 2022 Keystone Conference Myeloid Cells: Functions in Infections, Cancer and Beyond.

-In 2024, Jakubzick signed a faculty letter supporting Dartmouth College president Sian Beilock, who ordered the arrest of 90 students and faculty members nonviolently protesting the Gaza war.

-Career advice

-In her 2019 JEM People profile, Jakubzick shared her professional philosophy and guidance for early-career scientists: